 Christine Keller, M.A., M.S.Ed., Executive Director

-By way of The Children’s Sangha, Christine has developed and implemented a variety of programs and consulting services for children, young adults, families and schools and continues her role as a Clinical Educational Consultant through The Children’s Sangha’s current program/service offering.
+By way of The Children’s Sangha, Christine has developed and implemented a variety of programs and consulting services for children, young adults, families and schools and continues her role as a Clinical Educational Consultant through The Children’s Sangha’s current program and service offering.
 Christine’s involvement in education has included work as a SEIT (Special Ed Itinerant Teacher) for preschool children with special needs as well as developing/teaching a series of multi-sensory character education and skills development workshops with interrelated themes for preschool and elementary school children.
-All programs develop and accommodate different abilities and learning styles and provide opportunities for outdoor, experiential learning on the premises of organic farms and within schools and community settings.
+All programs, past and present, develop and accommodate different abilities and learning styles and provide opportunities for outdoor, experiential learning on the premises of organic farms and within schools and community settings.
 Christine serves as a guest lecturer and conference presenter for Long Island colleges, schools and organizations while advocating on behalf of our youth.

 Arlene Wishnew, M.S., Education Services

 Arlene comes to The Children’s Sangha after retiring as Head of School of the Vincent Smith School in Port Washington.
 She holds an M.S. in Education with a specialty in Reading and a B.A. in History with a minor in Education, both from LIU.
 Arlene’s impact on the education of children is unprecedented.
 Whether it be as Head of School, Principal, Educator or Reading Specialist, Arlene served as a mentor to all of the children who had the opportunity to have her in their lives!
 Under Arlene’s guidance, the Vincent Smith School was well-known for their supportive and nurturing environment.
 She also spear-headed the successful special-education fair which provided parents with community resources to assist their families.
 Arlene is a member of our Long Island Progressive Education Alliance, collaborating on the IMAGINE Campaign as well as being our lead education intern advisor.
-She is involved with our Free to Be You & Me – Education Series for families and professionals (researching continuing education credits) and managing related grant research projects.
-She serves as an educational consultant and provides instructional services for children and young adults.
+She is involved with our Free to Be You & Me – Education Series for families and professionals and serves as an educational consultant handling a range of functions.
 The Children’s Sangha and all who partake in our programs and services benefit from Arlene’s expertise and we are so pleased to have Arlene’s calm energy in our midst!

 Erika Rappaport, Psy.D., Guidance Services